-- If the revision sought is a change in credits submit an Academic Records Revision Credit Change Appeal (Form No. 45) along with this form.
+- If the revision sought is a change in credits submit an Academic Records Revision Credit Change Appeal (Form No. 45) along with this petition.

-- If the revision sought is a change in grading option an Academic Records Revision Grade Option Change Appeal (Form No. 46) along with this form.
+- If the revision sought is a change in grading option submit an Academic Records Revision Grade Option Change Appeal (Form No. 46) along with this petition.

-The Academic Revision of Records Committee is a group of faculty and staff representatives that meet monthly during the academic year to review student requests for retroactive changes to their permanent academic records due to documented extenuating circumstances.
+The Academic Records Revision Committee is a group of faculty and staff representatives that meet monthly during the academic year to review student requests for retroactive changes to their permanent academic records due to documented extenuating circumstances.

 The committee is authorized to make a final decision on: